-Risk Summary:
+Risk Summary

 Time/Schedule: Due to the complexity of the software there is a risk of its completion not being on time.
 Although our team will track the progress according to the schedule, it is likely for some tasks to take more than the expected, which will increase the overall project development time.